 Rapanui was started in a shed on the Isle of Wight with £200 by brothers Rob & Mart.
 The products they design and produce are made from organic cotton, recycled PET bottles or British Wool, using low waste printing technology in an ethically accredited, wind powered factory.
 Their products can be traced from seed to shop and they give credit notes to anyone who freeposts one of their garments back to them at the end of its life.
 The also support employement for residents of the Isle of Wight and have made their supply chain open-access so that anyone can build a businesses using their tech and supply chain, for free.

 Mud Jeans don’t sell jeans, they rent them!
 And when the jeans have reached the end of their life they recycle them in factories in Spain or Italy.
 You can watch how they recycle the old jeans here.
 They’ve also managed to remove the need for damaging chemicals (potassium permanganate) in the treatment of jean fabric.
 Instead they use a laser and ozone, which is converted back to ordinary oxygen before being released back into the environment.
 Also the companies claim that using Ozone over chemical bleaching or stonewashing reduces the number of washes and rinses down from the standard 6-7 to 2-3, and that this new techniques results in stronger jeans because the yarns are damaged less than it would be by the manual brushing employed with the traditional sandpaper and potassium permanganate technique.
 The fabrics they use contain at least 98% of cotton, they only use printed logo’s, use hangtags made out of recycled paper and buttons made out of recycled cotton on their knits.
 The company also avoid polybags in their packing and only use send out its products with RePack, a returnable and reusable packaging.
-The company doesn’t appear to be certified as Fair Trade but there is an audit report ofone of it’s factories in Tunisia available on its website.
+The company doesn’t appear to be certified as Fair Trade but there is an audit report of one of it’s factories in Tunisia available on its website.
+You can get some of their jeans from Fresh Cuts in Dublin 2.

 Kings of Indigo are a Dutch brand making long-lasting, fairtrade jeans, and other clothing for men and women with a high percentage of sustainable fabrics.
 They are members of the Fair Wear Foundation and BSCI and they state that their products are made from materials consisting of (at least) 90% sustainable fibres such as organic cotton, recycled cotton, recycled wool, organic wool, TENCEL®, MODAL ®,hemp and linen.
 They use laser and ice blast for abrasion, rather than water, ozone for a washed effect and eco chemicals instead of chemical sprays.
 As water waste is huge in denim production, all of the water used in their laundries is intensively cleaned and recycled where possible.
 All of their paper tags and packaging are made from recycled paper and they use recycled boxes for shipping their bulk goods.
 The company also repairs and recycles garments.